AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

       All Linux distributions come with an ``ssh`` client, so you don't need to do anything.
 To use graphical applications, use the standard ``-X`` option, nothing extra needed.::

         $ ssh triton.aalto.fi
+        ## OR, if you want to use AI assisted coding:
+        $ ssh code.triton.aalto.fi
-        ## OR, if your username is different:
+        ## If your username is different add it to the connection command e.g.:
         $ ssh USERNAME@triton.aalto.fi

       If you are not in the Aalto networks, use the `Aalto VPN